PedroPPereira/PTon/README.md

 **Technologies Used:** Python, Flask, Heroku

-**Brief Description:** Webiste for gym and weight progress tracking.
+**Brief Description:** Webiste for gym and weight progress tracking to learn Python and Web Development.

 **Features:**